wjdittmar/textCare/README.md

 ### TODO

 #### common
-- user login / use appropriate token for submitting requests
+- user login / use appropriate token for submitting requests, refresh token

 #### provider selection step
 - <s>move doctor selection step layout to a parent component onboarding so we can share the layout with the medical condition step</s>